AndyDentFree/MacCatWall/README.md

 To simplify things, it's just being built as a macOS app.

+See also `MacCatWall Code Chage Diary.txt` for detailed logs of what was changed, which were copied into the git logs as code committed, but that gives you one place to scroll through.

 ## Paywall screenshots from iOS
 These screenshots from the [Purrticles app][p1] on iOS were used to prompt chat.